Gluten Free Paleo Sweet Pickles

 - by GGF Gourmet

 That’s right.
 Every week I get to hear who craves what when I attend the farmer’s markets.
 Chocolate?
 Yep, I’ve got a solution for that.
 Sweets?
 Yes!
-I’ve got cookies and cake and no-bakes!
+I’ve got cookies and cake and bliss bites, cake and donuts!
 Ranch dressing and taco seasoning?
 Yes!
 Click here to browse and shop any and all!

 This year’s garden wound up being focused on several categories of cucumbers, a couple of varieties of basil, gorgeous green beans and a few mystery “volunteer plants” from the compost (tomatoes, pumpkin, melons, and some still yet to be determined!)

 Well, I’ve got cucumbers.
 When I say I’ve got cucumbers, I mean a LOT of CUCUMBERS!
 Every size, shape, and type.
 Some I’ve planted from the seed library (see this post) and some came from…well, I’m not sure where.
 Since I normally eat a lot of them, that’s just fine with me!
 They are a staple in my normal GGF diet (gluten, grain, and soy free; click here to read why).

 However, I was surprised with the stubby “chubster” cucs that made an appearance a few weeks ago.
 I vaguely remembered planting various types, and one of them indeed may have been pickling cucumbers, but nowhere did I see “cute chubster variety” on any of the seed packages.